DhruvaRajwade/ILD-Segmentation-And-Classification-DL/README.md

 ILD-Segmentation-Classification
 ==============================

-This Repository contains code of our work on Segmenting Lung CT Images and classifying Interstitial Lung Diseases Using Deep Learning, submitted to the Respirology journal.
+This Repository contains code of our work on Segmenting Lung CT Images and classifying Interstitial Lung Diseases Using Deep Learning, submitted to the Imaging Systems And Technology journal.

 ## Folders:
 	Lung_Classification: Contains code for lung disease classification.